Health Care

 Canada’s public health care system has the dubious distinction of having the worst wait times of any developed country.
 Health care costs have been increasing at an unsustainable rate, putting more and more financial pressures on the budgets of provincial governments.
 The situation is likely to get worse with Canada’s aging population.
 And as we saw during the covid pandemic, our health care system is too rigid and bureaucratized to quickly adapt to a crisis situation.

 Health care is an exclusive provincial jurisdiction.
 However, for years the federal government has insisted that the provinces satisfy a series of conditions set in the Canada Health Act in exchange for transfer payments.
 These conditions discourage innovation.
-Also, the money does not directly fund health care services.
-It is simply added to the provinces’ budgets and they decide where and how they spend it.
+Also, the money sent by Ottawa does not directly fund health care services.
+It is simply added to the provinces’ budgets and they decide where and how to spend it.

-All this confusion and undue interference leads to bickering between Ottawa and the provinces over who is responsible for the failings of our health care system, and how much money Ottawa should contribute.
+Such confusion and undue interference lead to bickering between Ottawa and the provinces over who is responsible for the failings of our health care system, and how much money Ottawa should contribute.
 It prevents the implementation of sound reforms.

 A People's Party government will: